Human-Centered AI & Appearance

 🔹AI will increasingly influence how humanity is seen, interpreted, and responded to.

 🔶TAP believes the future of AI must remain human-centered.
+Not replacing lived experience, but learning from it.

 TAP is not building technology instead of people-centered work.